Hooks Overview

 Using Hook Context

-Use Hook Context avoid prevent infinite loops or avoid repeating expensive operations across multiple hooks in the same request.
+Use Hook Context to avoid infinite loops or to prevent repeating expensive operations across multiple hooks in the same request.

 To learn more, see the Hook Context documentation.